 Who we are

-Non-Resident Nepali Association (NRNA) State Coordination Council (SCC) ACT
+Non-Resident Nepali Association (NRNA) State Coordination Council (SCC) NT

-At NRNA SCC ACT, our primary objective is to serve and support the welfare of Nepali diaspora members residing in Canberra and its surrounding areas.
+At NRNA SCC NT, our mission is to serve and support the welfare of Nepali diaspora members residing in the Northern Territory.
 We strive to create a sense of unity, belonging, and empowerment within our community.

-As a part of the larger NRNA Australia network, our SCC plays a pivotal role in advocating for the interests of the Nepali community, both locally and nationally.
-We work tirelessly to address community concerns, voice our opinions, and engage in dialogue with relevant stakeholders to bring about positive change.
+As a part of the larger NRNA Australia network, our SCC plays a crucial role in advocating for the interests of the Nepali community, both locally and nationally.
+We work towards addressing community concerns, promoting dialogue, and engaging with relevant stakeholders to bring about positive change.

-Education is a key focus for us at NRNA SCC ACT.
-We believe in the power of knowledge and strive to support educational initiatives for Nepali students in the ACT.
+Education is a key focus for us at NRNA SCC NT.
+We believe in the power of education and strive to support Nepali students in the NT.
 Through scholarships, mentorship programs, and educational workshops, we aim to empower our youth and contribute to their academic success.

-Philanthropy and community support are also close to our hearts.
-We actively engage in charitable activities, fundraisers, and volunteer work to assist those in need, both within our community and beyond.
+Philanthropy and community support are also at the core of our values.
+We actively engage in charitable initiatives, fundraisers, and volunteer work to assist those in need, both within our community and beyond.
 We believe in the spirit of giving back and making a positive impact in the lives of others.

-We welcome every member of the Nepali community in the ACT to join us in our endeavors.
-By becoming a part of NRNA SCC ACT, you will have the opportunity to connect with like-minded individuals, contribute to community development, and be at the forefront of shaping a better future for our Nepali diaspora.
+We welcome every member of the Nepali community in the NT to join us in our endeavors.
+By becoming a part of NRNA SCC NT, you will have the opportunity to connect with like-minded individuals, contribute to community development, and be at the forefront of shaping a better future for our Nepali diaspora.

-Together, let us build a stronger, more vibrant Nepali community in the Australian Capital Territory.
+Together, let us build a stronger, more vibrant Nepali community in the Northern Territory.
 Join us in our journey of unity, advocacy, culture, education, and community service.

 Read More